Storage

 AI Implementation Hint

 The uri_download field in file responses contains a time-limited signed URL.
 Always check tm_download_expire before using the URL.
-If the URL has expired, fetch fresh file details via GET /files/{id} to get a new download URL.
+If the URL has expired, use GET https://api.voipbin.net/v1.0/storage_files/{id}/file which automatically refreshes the URL and redirects to the download.
 Do not cache or persist download URLs for long-term use.

 Upload a File